Looking At Life From A Different Perspective

 Emotional wellbeing – feelings of frustration, low confidence, or anxiety linked to daily challenges.

-Many people with dyspraxia also experience conditions such as anxiety, depression, autism, or ADHD.
+Many people with dyspraxia also experience conditions such as anxiety, depression, dyslexia, autism, or ADHD.
 These can affect everyday life in different ways, from emotions and focus to organisation and social connections.

 Dyspraxia and ADHD often overlap, with both affecting focus, organisation, and daily routines.
 While dyspraxia mainly impacts coordination and planning movements, ADHD adds challenges around attention and impulsivity.
 Together, they can make tasks more demanding but also highlight unique creativity and problem-solving strengths.